Los Straitjackets: History

 Their stage shows have become more elaborate and frequently feature choreography, guest vocalists such as Eddy "The Chief" Clearwater, Kaiser George of the Scottish band the Kaisers, Big Sandy, and the burlesque dancing troupe The World Famous Pontani Sisters.
 In recent years, they have staged festive Christmas shows during the holiday season.

 In 2010 Danny Amis was diagnosed with multiple myeloma.
 He was sidelined from recording and touring while under treatment.
 Los Straitjackets recruited guitarist Greg "Gregorio El Grande" Townson to fill Amis' role during his absence.
 In 2012 Amis announced that his cancer was "under control" and he would return to recording and limited touring with Los Straitjackets in September 2012.
 This coincided with the band's new studio release Jet Set and debut of new drummer Chris "Sugar Balls" Sprague.
 Amis now lives in Mexico City.

 In late 2016, Los Straitjackets were due to embark on a tour with NRBQ.
 Prior to the tour, Pete Curry had to undergo shoulder replacement surgery.
 While he was recovering, his replacements consisted of Eddie's son, Max, Todd Bradley of the Hi-Risers, and Juan Ugalde of The Outta Sites.

 On May 19, 2017, the band released What's So Funny About Peace, Love And..., a tribute to the music of Nick Lowe, on Yep Roc Records.
 In 2019 the band embarked on a UK tour backing Lowe.
 Their February 2019 single with Lowe, "Love Starvation," was described by Rolling Stone magazine as "a peppy-sounding old-school rock song that paints a bleak lyrical picture of romantic fallout."
 Lowe said of the band: "Apart from being a fantastic rock ‘n’ roll band, they know how to play tons of different styles really well.
 They can knock you out a version of Bacharach and David's "The Look of Love" with no trouble at all."

+On September 13, 2024, Lowe released Indoor Safari on Yep Roc Records, an album recorded with Los Straitjackets.
+The band co-wrote the song "Went to a Party" with Lowe.

+On June 9, 2025, the band announced a new album, Somos Los Straitjackets, set for release on September 19, 2025.

 Film and television

-Los Straitjackets provided some of the music for the independent film Psycho Beach Party, and appeared briefly in the film.
+Los Straitjackets provided some of the music for the 2000 independent film Psycho Beach Party, and appeared briefly in the film.
 They also recorded two albums of music specifically for television and commercial use, and their work is often heard as filler or background music on radio and television shows.

 In the late 1990s, Conan O'Brien had the band perform Christmas music each holiday season on his late-night television program.